mskf3000/Tutorials-and-Cheat-Sheets/MediaWiki with Lighttpd.md

 ## Conclusion

-With all of that done, you should now have MediaWiki fully installed and configured on your server.
+With all of that done, you should now have MediaWiki fully installed and configured on your system.

 ***